chandanhpcic/docs/source/manual/how-tos/tayga.rst

 ------------
 IPv6-only networks are less complex to plan, configure, maintain and troubleshoot than dual-stack networks.
 But many services on the Internet are still IPv4-only.
 NAT64 preserves access to these services by performing IPv6-to-IPv4 translation.
-The NAT64 implementation currently available for OPNsense is the Tayga plugin.
+The NAT64 implementation currently available for Reticen8 is the Tayga plugin.

 ..
 Note::
    This how-to focuses on providing IPv6-only LANs with access to IPv4-only services.
 However, this is not the only use case for NAT64.